jin-karen/flask-hangman/README.md

 * Javascript API requests
 * responsive designs, etc.

 Additionally, this project provided an opportunity to use gitignore and requirement.txt files for the first time.
+Lastly, I learned how to host web services on render, which is where the project is currently hosted live.

 ## Credits
 [Miguel Grinberg Flask Mega Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)